pinellolab/STREAM_atac/README.md

 -r, --file_region
 scATAC-seq regions file name in .bed or .bed.gz format
 -s, --file_sample
-scATAC-seq samples file name in .tsv or tsv.gz format
+scATAC-seq samples file name in .tsv or tsv.gz format -g, --genome
--k
+Reference genome.
+Choose from {{'mm9', 'mm10', 'hg38', 'hg19'}}
+-f, --feature
-k-mer length for scATAC-seq analysis
+Features used to have the analysis.
+Choose from {{'kmer', 'motif'}} -k k-mer length for scATAC-seq analysis
---n_processes
+--ms, motif_species
+Species of motifs in the JASPAR database.
+Choose from {{'Homo sapiens','Mus musculus'}}
+--n_jobs
-Specify the number of processes (default, all the available cores).
+The number of parallel jobs to run. (default, all the available cores) -o, --output_folder
--o, --output_folder
 Output folder (default: None)
 ```